Chinese yam: Korean cuisine

-In Korea, there are two main types of Chinese yam: The straight, tube-shaped variant is called jangma (Korean: 장마), while danma (Korean: 단마) refers to the variant, which grows shorter, cluster-like tubes.
+In Korea, there are two main types of Chinese yam; the straight, tube-shaped variant is called jangma (Korean: 장마), while danma (Korean: 단마) refers to the variant, which grows shorter, cluster-like tubes.
 Both are used in cooking and the tubers are prepared in a variety of ways.
 They are most commonly consumed raw, after the skinned roots have been blended with water, milk or yogurt (occasionally with additional honey) to create a nourishing drink known as majeup (마즙) or "ma juice" (마주스).
 Alternatively, the peeled tubers are cut into pieces and served—either raw, after cooking, steaming or frying, along with seasoning sauces.

-Growing Chinese yam
+Cultivation

 The Chinese yam's growing cycle spans approximately one year, and should be planted between winter and spring.
 The traditional methods growing it are: using smaller tubers, top cut of bigger tubers or through cuttings of branches.
 The first two methods can produce 20 cm (7.8 in) long tubers and above.
 The latter produces smaller tubers (10 cm or 4 in) that are usually replanted for the next year.

 Between 7 and 9 months of replanting Chinese yam tubers, their leaves start to get dry (a common fact in plants that grow tubers), which indicates that the tubers are ready for harvest.
 In home gardens generally only what will be consumed is harvested, with the rest left in the pot in moist soil.

+The tuber is not frost-hardy.